United States Information Agency - Explained

 - Economics, Finance, & Analytics

-United States Information Agency (USIA) Definition
+What is the United States Information Agency (USIA)?

 The United States Information Agency (USIA) was established on August 1, 1953, as a consolidation of all the foreign information activities of the United States Government into one program.
 The agency was responsible for executing the public diplomacy programs of the US government.
 It was created to consolidate all the activities which were formerly carried out by the Department of State's International Information Administration (IIA), Technical Cooperation Administration (TCA), and Mutual Security Agency (MSA) in one single program.
 In April 1978, the functions of this agency were consolidated with the activities of the Bureau of Educational and Cultural Affairs of the Department of State and the name of the agency was changed to the International Communication Agency (USICA).
 However, in August 1982 the name was restored to United States Information Agency.
 In 1999, the agency was abolished by the US government and the broadcasting functions of the agency were moved to the newly formed Broadcasting Board of Governors and non-broadcasting information functions were moved to the newly established Under Secretary of State for Public Diplomacy and Public Affairs at the US Department of State.